Listing Agents Who Call the Buyer’s Lender

 As a Buyer’s agent, how can you tell if the listing agent (representing the Seller) is taking your client’s offer seriously?

-Like, whether they’ve previously worked with the Buyer; the type of loan being applied for (conventional, FHA, etc.); and any other circumstances likely to affect the Buyer’s creditworthiness — and therefore their odds of getting a mortgage.
+Like, whether they’ve previously worked with the Buyer; the type of loan being applied for (conventional, FHA, etc.); and any other circumstances likely to affect that Buyer’s creditworthiness ” and therefore their odds of getting a mortgage.

-When I’m the listing agent, I also like to vet the lender, their institution (if it’s not a “name brand” like Wells Fargo or U.S. Bank), and generally get a feel for whether they know what they’re doing.
+When I’m the listing agent, I also like to vet the individual loan officer, their institution (if it’s not a “name brand” like Wells Fargo or U.S. Bank), and generally get a feel for whether they know what they’re doing.

-P.S.: A good omen is when you reach the lender on their cell, first time.
+P.S.: A good omen is when you reach the lender on their cell, the first time . . . on a weekend.

 See also, “First-Time Buyers’ Handbook.”